memduhcagridemir/course-scheduler/README.md

-# CEng562-HW2
+# Course Scheduler
-A course scheduler with genetic algorithms
+A course scheduler developed for the homework of machine learning course.

+This scheduler uses genetic algorithm to find the best possible course schedule.